micro/network/docs/README.md

 access to even begin participating.
 We will ensure that whatever is built is not just benefiting the 1% but actually making a difference through conscious effort.

+## Operations

+The network's ultimate goal is to be self governing, but the resources and people it takes to get to that place costs money.
+So 2.5% of all profit will also go towards the network operations and ensuring it's continued success for the foreseeable future.
+This will include a number of software engineers to maintain the code base, platform engineers to ensure the core backbone is running and some level of financial and operational management.
+All will be governed through traditional legal entities until it makes sense not to do so.

 ## Glossary of Terms

 - **Network** - is the entire system for communication and coordination